Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 ## How does it work

-On Linux, QDT locates installed QGIS with `which` command.
+On Linux, QDT locates installed QGIS with `which` command and will search for available installation with the `search_paths` option.

 On Windows QDT tries to locate installed versions in the following directories:

 - `%PROGRAMFILES%\\QGIS x.y.z\\bin\`
 - `%QDT_OSGEO4W_INSTALL_DIR%` (default value : `C:\\OSGeo4W`)

+QDT will also use the `search_paths` option to search in other paths.

 By default, the most recent version found is used.